 - The degree of accuracy necessary to ensure the intended function. - Precision in mechanical drawings typically refers to the significant digits in the dimension used for measuring.
 The more digits used to describe a dimension the more precise it may be. - In SolidWorks it also refers to the digits to the right of the decimal.
-This will have the same definition as the previous one involving significant digits, if all of the digits are right of the decimal. - Precision is important when regarding mating surfaces in machined parts, such as a pin inserted into a slot.
+This will have the same definition as the previous one involving significant digits, if the largest value digit is a thousandth of a unit. - Precision is important when regarding mating surfaces in machined parts, such as a pin inserted into a slot.
 It is important that the precision of the dimension referencing some common geometry between the two mating surfaces (such as an axis or cylindrical surface) is such that a specific fit can be obtained on a consistent basis at a reasonable cost. - Precision is less important with Non-mating surfaces.
 These surfaces will be exposed to the ambient environment and will have minimal precision requirements.